triplepoint/ansible-unison/README.md

 # Role Variables
 - unison_target_name: project # The target name which Unison will use as a shorthand for this sync.
 - unison_mount_directory: /vagrant/ # The directory to create and keep synched on the remote host.
 Note that it will be modified when unison is executed!
 - unison_local_config_directory: ~/.unison/ # Where on the local host is Unison expecting its configuration files to live?
+Note that it REQUIRES A TRAILING SLASH.
 - unison_package_version: 2.48.3-1~eugenesan~trusty1 # The deb package version for Unison (this should be synchronzied pretty closely to the ansible host's version)

 # Dependencies